ameliacode/AI_Technician/README.md

 # AI_Technician
 Judging Ice coverage,  Step Sequences and Jump rotations with radical

-On development starting on July 3rd
+On development starting on August
 No rough plans yet / for grad paper

 !Messy draft down below!